 What is the non-diet approach?

-The non-diet paradigm refers to a compassionate approach to weight concern, that incorporates five key principles of accepting and embracing:
+The non-diet approach refers to a compassionate alternative to weight concern, that incorporates five key principles of accepting and embracing:

 Why do I use the non-diet approach?

 I have chosen to focus my practice on a compassionate approach to weight concern.
 Top three reasons impacting my choice: